-I am Eternity Philops (she/they/Mx.), founder of Soul Liberation Wellness and creator of Kamili Yoga®.
+I am Eternity Philops (she/they/Mx.), owner of Soul Liberation Wellness and creator of Kamili Yoga®.
 A Black queer Yoga educator who has taught hundreds of students through a wide assortment of community classes, university courses, private sessions, and wellness retreats, I used to not know a “downward dog” from an awkward push-up.
 When my Yoga journey began, I actually had no desire to ever become a Yoga teacher, making this path I’ve traveled nothing short of kismet.

 The Journey Begins